 Today, during my 88 laps (4 kilometers) I realized that there's a lot that I learned about other people through swimming...not just myself.

-There is swimming etiquett
+There is swimming etiquette

 For example: if you walk into the pool and all of the lanes are full you're going to have to ask someone to share a lane with them.
 There are several tactical ways of doing this.
 Usually you awkwardly make eye contact with a stranger.
 The intital eye-contact between two strangers is always awkward.
 This awkwardness doubles when you both happen to be wearing goggles.
 It's much, much harder to catch someones eye when they have no peripheral vision.